 Students enrolled in the UT San Antonio (UTSA) Physics PhD Physics program now have the option to reside at UTB and conduct their research under the direction of a graduate faculty member of the UTB Physics department.
 All requirements for the program including graduation requirements are the same as those established for the UTSA PhD Physics program.

 Financial support is available to undergraduate and graduate students.
 Graduate students can expect to receive a stipend along with coverage of tuition.
-Undergraduate students can apply to the ARCC scholars program and the CGWA scholars program.
+Undergraduate students can apply to the ARCC scholars program.
 The amount of financial support depends on merit and financial need and may be linked to teaching and other duties.

 You are encouraged to contact the program committee chairs listed below for further information: